rintnetwork/front-end/src/content/contributing/adding-products/index.md

 Other things that will factor into this decision:

 - Will adding rather than replacing break the UX of the page?
-  - our site is primarily educational and the main purpose is to explain Ethereum and its relevant concepts.
+  - our site is primarily educational and the main purpose is to explain ethereum and its relevant concepts.
 By adding too many options for users, pages may become less readable and thus less useful.
 - Does this page now paralyse the user with choices?
-  - like when you sit browsing Netflix for hours because you can't decide on something to watch.
+  - like when you sit browsing Netflix for hours because you can't decide on somrnting to watch.
 Bamboozling new users with too much choice is a risk.

 This is a design decision that ethereum.org is responsible for.